this-is-bennyk/FNF-Benjine/README.md

 ## A Friday Night Funkin' fangame engine made with Godot!

 [Click here](#start) to jump straight into getting started with developing on the Benjine.
+**Don't always rely on the main branch for looking at Benjine code.** The main branch may have changes farther ahead then the current version of the Benjine you're using.
+Always be sure use the official releases for stable versions of the Benjine.

 The engine actively in development for [FNFVR](https://thisisbennyk.itch.io/funkin-vr) and the second version of [the Bogus mod](https://gamebanana.com/mods/317381).
 Meant to closely replicate the original feel of FNF, with a flexible backend in mind.
 **All Benjine mods MUST be open source, just like with the original FNF.
 It also helps avoid folder name clashes for mods.**